Miranda Lambert’s Roadside Bars and Pink Guitars Tour Lights Up the Xcel

 Giant bronze frames hung as screens on the stage, showcasing her videos and live shots in an artful display.
 A highlight of the show was the reel of dog snapshots from Lambert’s pet rescue charity MuttNation, rolling behind her soulful song of community and love, “All Kinds of Kinds.”
 If you’re not a dog person after hearing about Lambert’s MuttNation and seeing all kinds of furry faces . . . well, you will be.

 To finish the show, Miranda invited her all-lady lineup onto the stage for “Fooled Around and Fell In Love.”
 And we did.
-We fell in love with this show, this all-female lineup, and the confidence and sass behind every song in this show.
+We fell in love with this show, this all-female lineup, and the confidence and sass behind every song.
 If you missed the ride, the Wildcard tour starts in January—jump on the Little Red Wagon.